thomasbattram/thesis/index/thesis.utf8.md

 The EWAS Catalog aims to improve upon current databases to 1) allow easy and programmatic access to summary statistics for downstream analyses by researchers and 2) provide full summary statistics from a range of EWAS conducted in multiple cohorts.
 To this end we have produced The EWAS Catalog, a manually curated database of currently published EWAS, 387 EWAS performed in the Avon Longitudinal Study of Parents and Children (ALSPAC) [@Fraser2013; @Boyd2013] and 40 EWAS performed from data from the Gene Expression Omnibus (GEO) database.
 The process and data inclusion are summarised in __Figure \@ref(fig:catalog-project-workflow)__.

-(ref:catalog-project-workflow-cap) __Project flowchart.__ On the left is a brief description of how the CpG-phenotype associations were assembled from published works and on the right is a brief description of the EWAS performed using individual level data.
+(ref:catalog-project-workflow-cap) __EWAS Catalog project flowchart__.
+On the left is a brief description of how the CpG-phenotype associations were assembled from published works and on the right is a brief description of the EWAS performed using individual level data.

+(ref:catalog-project-workflow-scap) EWAS Catalog project flowchart

 \begin{figure}